VisualDig/visualdig-kotlin/README.md

 The failure output for a **capitalization defect** would look like this:
 ```
-Could not find the text 'foo' when doing a find text query.
+Could not find the text 'foo' on page.

 Expected element text: